WinVector/vtreat/Examples/Classification/Classification.md

 Classification
 ================

-# Using vtreat with Classification Problems
+# Using [vtreat](https://github.com/WinVector/vtreat) with Classification Problems

+Nina Zumel and John Mount September 2019

 Note this is a description of the [`R` version of `vtreat`](https://github.com/WinVector/vtreat), the same example for the